fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 For domestic Calling Plan licenses, similar to Calling Plan minutes, allotted SMS messages are pooled for all SMS-enabled-users in the tenant, and there is support for overages.

-For pay-as-you-go Calling Plan licenses, SMS messaging are unlimited and usage is accounted for each message.
+For pay-as-you-go Calling Plan licenses, SMS messages are unlimited and each message accrues usage.

 SMS usage in all Calling Plans includes sent and received messages.